Your Cart (${cart.item_count})

 Maintaining Toilet & Plumbing Health

 Nobody enjoys a clogged toilet.
 It’s inconvenient, annoying, and gross.
-Fortunately, there’s action to be taken that can prevent such toilet trouble — for example, using biodegradable toilet paper.
+Fortunately, there’s action to be taken that can prevent such toilet plumbing issue— for example, using biodegradable toilet paper.
 By following these five tips, you can minimize your risk of a toilet clog.

 For more bathroom tips and tricks, follow us on social media!